Farewell Paris, Hello London!

 On Friday, 8th December a Headmaster, Philip Lawrence, is stabbed to death when he intervenes in a fight outside his school in Maida Vale, west London.

-The death in police custody of Wayne Douglas on 5th December sparks rioting in Brixton on 13th December.
+The death in police custody of Wayne Douglas on 5th December sparks riots on the streets of Brixton on Wednesday, 13th December.
+3 policemen are injured; 23 people are arrested.

-The Queen urges Prince Charles and Princess Diana to get divorced.
+On 20th December Buckingham Palace announces that The Queen had written to Prince Charles and Princess Diana advising them to get divorced.

-Dean Martin dies on Christmas Day.
+Dean Martin dies on Christmas Day, aged 78.
 His tombstone is engraved with the words "Everybody Loves Somebody Sometime."

 |